 Get to Know the Writing Coach: Kari Hensley

-Kari Hensley is the Writing Coach for MCC’s graduate students and the co-founder of the department’s Writing Program along with Shima Gorgani and Winnie Wu.
+Kari Hensley is the Writing Coach for MCC’s graduate students.
 Kari holds a PhD (2013) and an MA (2007) from MCC at NYU, and a BA in the History of Art from the University of California, Berkeley (2000).
 She has over five years of teaching and writing coaching experience.
 Additionally, she is a professional academic developmental and copy editor with a roster of clients ranging from graduate students to tenured professors.
 As a researcher, she has worked with the research institute Data & Society investigating the social implications and political economy of data mining in consumer finance, criminal justice, housing, education, and employment; and at the Debt Collective (formerly Strike Debt) researching the intricacies of student debt and the financialization of higher education.
 Prior to her career in academia, she ran a non-profit arts organization based in San Francisco with artist Guillermo Gómez-Peña.
 Outside of work, you'll probably find her teaching someone how to rock climb.